 My best advice to avoid sticking is to use rice flour as this doesn’t make sticky gluten when in contact with water.
 Rice flour is very unobtrusive and fairly pleasant on the crust.

-If you don’t have rice flour, try a flour with more coarseness – wholegrain or semolina.
-Make sure you use enough flour – slightly over flouring is better than dough stuck in the basket.
+If you don’t have rice flour, try flour with more coarseness – wholegrain or semolina.
+Make sure you use enough flour – slightly over-flouring is better than dough stuck in the basket.

 Cleaning A Banneton

 I don’t clean the banneton deeply very often because it’s not needed and only makes dough more prone to stick to it.
 If you are making bread regularly then adding the extra flour, brushing it around, and removing any excess will keep it fresh.